sethcottle/littlelink/content/blog/new-beginnings/index.md

 description: How this project has been made, walkthrough and opinions by Racosta.
 ---

-Hello welcome to my blog in this oportunity im going to talk you about Continuous integration and continuos deployment.
+Hello welcome to my blog, in this oportunity i'm going to talk you about Continuous integration and continuos deployment.
 First of all we need to know, what is CI/CD?

 Continuous integration (CI) and continuous deployment (CD), also known as CI/CD, embodies a culture, operating principles, and a set of practices that application development teams use to deliver code changes more frequently and reliably.

-CI/CD is a best practice for devops teams.
+CI/CD is one of the bestest practice for devops teams.
 It is also a best practice in agile methodology.
 By automating integration and delivery, CI/CD lets software development teams focus on meeting business requirements while ensuring code quality and software security.

 ![devops Cicle](./CICD_CICD.png)